Surviving Health Care Reform

-ColoHealth Personal Benefits Consultants are certified by the Connect for Health Colorado health insurance marketplace.
-Rather than dealing with a different exchange navigator each time you visit the exchange, you can take advantage of our independent, licensed insurance professionals by authorizing your Personal Benefits Consultant on the Connect for Health Colorado website.
-You'll have the same ColoHealth Personal Benefits Consultant at your disposal before, during and after the enrollment process each year.
+ColoHealth Personal Benefits Managers are certified by the Connect for Health Colorado health insurance marketplace.
+Rather than dealing with a different exchange navigator each time you visit the exchange, you can take advantage of our independent, licensed insurance professionals by authorizing your Personal Benefits Manager on the Connect for Health Colorado website.
+You'll have the same ColoHealth Personal Benefits Manager at your disposal before, during and after the enrollment process each year.

 If you want to sign up through the exchange on your own, you still have the right to have us as your representative.
 This enables us to check into claims issues or billing problems, and to be your advocate should problems arise.
 Step-by-step instructions for signing up through the Connect for Health Colorado marketplace can be found here.

 Simply choose ColoHealth as your authorized agent when creating your profile on the exchange.
 There's never any charge for our services!

 For assistance, call us at (800) 913-6381 or send an email to info@ColoHealth.com.

 Get more information about health care reform on our Obamacare for Beginners page.